-- Missing backward salto with a minimum of A value. flat .10
+Missing backward salto with a minimum of A value.

-- Missing forward/sideward salto with a minimum of A value.

-Insufficient distribution of elements
+flat .10 Missing forward/sideward salto with a minimum of A value. flat .10 b.
+Insufficient distribution of elements d.
+Choice of elements not "up to the competitive level."
+(UTL)

-flat .10

-flat .05

 Consider: